keisanabria/FS-Security/README.md

 11. HIGH - Change this to make the csv according to the year (e.g. '2023perPerSubCou')
 12. Create collapse of data from total_calories [8]
 13. Personalize the toml files from Ouslam's branch
+14. DUMP - Remove the verifyFile() , cleaningData() from total_calories.py since a module for the same function was created

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py